kevinpruvost/kevinpruvost_epitech/PSU_2018/PSU_my_sokoban_2018/README.md

-# PSU_my_printf_2018
+# PSU_my_sokoban_2018

-## 1st Project of the first "Unix system programming" module of the Epitech's 1st year program.
+## 2nd Project of the first "Unix system programming" module of the Epitech's 1st year program.

-We just had to create the printf function at his basics uses and with the primary flags we can use with it like "%s" or "%d".
-We also had to manage ' * ' and ' ' '.
+In this project, we had to recreate the Sokoban game.
+A game where the player had to push every </br>
+blocks of a map on a target.
+When every blocks stand on a target then the player wins.

+We had to make it only playable on the Linux terminal and with ASCII characters.

+Needless to say, the "ncurses" library was fundamental for this project.